shehabshalan/bug-tracker-app/README.md

 - Create a project and add members to it.
 - Create a ticket and assign a member to it.
 - A member can navigate to his tickets tab to see tickets that belong to him.
-- A ticket can be viewed, created and updated by anyone.
+- A ticket can be viewed, created and deleted by anyone.
-- A project can be viewed, created by anyone.
+- A project can be viewed, created, and deleted by anyone.
 - A member can only be created by an admin.